 Extra-curricular Provision

 Knowledge and understanding is developed beyond lessons in our broad extra-curricular programme.
-Our extra-curricular opportunities are a significant strength of the CGS offer.
+Our extra-curricular opportunities are a significant strength of the CGS offers.
 They support students’ education and wider personal development and have a positive impact on behaviour and attitudes.
-We run over 50 weekly clubs in a wide range of subject or extracurricular themes, increasing students’ experience of cultural capital.
+We run over 50 weekly clubs in a wide range of subjects or extracurricular themes, increasing students’ experience of cultural capital.
 Our House system enables students to mix across year groups in a broad and inclusive range of music, sporting and drama activities, amongst others.
-We are a Duke of Edinburgh Centre and run activities at Gold, Silver and Bronze level: over 100 students per year take part.
+We are a Duke of Edinburgh Centre and run activities at Gold, Silver and Bronze levels: over 100 students per year take part.
 Not only are these kind of activities vital in developing students’ ability to be resilient, empathetic and socially responsible, it can also have obvious benefits to the rest of the curriculum in areas like organisation, persuasion and developing critical thinking skills.

-PSHCE and RSE
+Personal Development, PSHCE and RSE

 Inclusivity and building on mistakes

-In summary, it is essential for a selective school to offer a curriculum which is challenging, rigorous, engaging and broad, and which sees students engage with a world in which they will be– and some already are – making a significant contribution.
+In summary, it is essential for a selective school to offer a curriculum which is challenging, rigorous, engaging, rich and broad, and which sees students engage with a world in which they will be– and some already are – making a significant contribution.
 We therefore seek for students to build up a body of knowledge and skills, and to empower them to make choices which are right for themselves, their families and, in the long term, their communities.
 We are proud that our curriculum is designed to allow students to thrive in the face of challenge of an ever-changing world.

 Curriculum structure and logistics.